-	How do I know if I have swimmer’s shoulder aka subacromial impingement?
+How do I test to see if I have swimmer’s shoulder, aka subacromial impingement?

 A simple and fairly accurate way to know if your shoulder pain is due to swimmer’s shoulder (subacromial impingement) is the painful arc test.
 To perform this test simply stand and raise your arm out to the side all the way above your head.

-A positive for subacromial impingement is pain to begin at around 40-60 degrees of abduction and then for the pain to go away as you pass 120 degrees of abduction and your shoulder rotates so your palm faces in.
+If it is subacromial impingement the pain tends to kick in around 40-60° of abduction before going away as you pass 120° of abduction and your shoulder rotates so your palm faces in.

 Secondly, improve your posture so that the shoulder joint sits in an improved position can improve the function of the shoulder and aid in recovery.
 For the vast majority of people this means reducing the amount of kyphosis in the thoracic spine and retracting the head.
 This can be achieved by simply standing taller – pretend there is a piece of string pulling you as tall as you can be.

 By doing this, your shoulder blade moves into its intended location which brings your shoulder into the correct position.
-Exercises are great for improving strength and posture but without consistently practicing good posture as mentioned above they are much less likely to be successful.
-Whilst at your desk, walking, eating and any other time of the day you need to make sure you are thinking about your posture.
+Exercises are great for improving strength and posture but without consistently practising good posture as mentioned above they’re much less likely to be successful.
+While at your desk, walking, eating and any other time of the day you need to make sure you’re thinking about your posture.

 Lastly you need to strengthen the rotator cuff muscles in the shoulder joint.
 The best way to begin doing this is with your arm in the neutral position (which is with your elbow at your side), and trying the following…

 Attach a theraband to something solid and hold the other end.
-Whilst keeping your elbow at your side and at 90 degrees you externally rotate your arm.
+While keeping your elbow at your side and at 90° you externally rotate your arm.

 This works the deep external rotation muscles of the shoulder (teres minor and infraspinatus) which improve the functioning and strength of the shoulder joint.
-In a controlled manner complete 15 repetitions.
+In a controlled manner, complete 15 reps.